ubc/fantastic-dollop/api/README.md

 For initial install:

-    pip install -r requirements.txt
+    pip install -r requirements/base.txt

 For subsequent installs, you can use:

     pip-sync

-Note that `pip-sync` will attempt to match `requirements.txt` exactly, including removing packages that do no appear in `requirements.txt`.
+Note that `pip-sync` will attempt to match `requirements/base.txt` exactly, including removing packages that do no appear in `requirements/base.txt`.

 ##### Database configuration